julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Saturday, October 05, 2024.
+Sunday, October 06, 2024.
 Quote of the day:

-> "This is my quote for performance testing" - Adina
+> "If you think of yourselves as helpless and ineffectual, it is certain that you will create a despotic government to be your master.
+The wise despot, therefore, maintains among his subjects a popular sense that they are helpless and ineffectual." - Frank Herbert